 Is an interview required for admission to the program?

-Although an interview is not required for admission, most students find it helpful to meet with the Director of Undergraduate Studies to get more information about the program before admission.
+Although an interview is not required for admission, most students find it helpful to attend an Info Session or Open House to get more information about the program before admission.

 Can I study abroad and still get a BSPH in Biostatistics?

 Studying abroad is a valuable experience which students are encouraged to pursue during the summers or before they enter the BSPH in Biostatistics Program.
 Because the Biostatistics courses are ordered and offered in spring or fall only, studying abroad during the regular school year can be difficult once students are in the BSPH Biostatistics major.
 With careful advanced course preplanning, some students have been able to study abroad during their junior and senior years of the BSPH Biostatistics program, particularly if they have taken courses in the major during their freshman or sophomore years.

 Do you accept transfer students?

 Students who have already transferred to UNC-Chapel Hill for their sophomore (2nd) year complete the application process as described above.